nickovchinnikov/react-mobile-app/README.md

 `mobileDetector` has only required param `mobileDetector(ComponentDesktop)` for the desktop view

-If you skipped any other parameters it would work by this way
+If you skip any other parameters it will work in the following way

 1. `mobileDetector(ComponentDesktop, [ComponentMobilePortrait])`
 ComponentDesktop for all mobile devices representation, ignore orientation and device type (mobile / tablet)